Patch My PC / Blog

 by | Oct 9, 2024 | Blog

-Instead of permanent admin accounts with too many privileges that hang around long after they’re needed, this new approach uses a System Managed Admin Account, AKA Super Admin account, that dynamically handles privileges only when they’re needed.
+Instead of permanent admin accounts with too many privileges that hang around long after they’re needed, this new approach uses a System Managed Admin Account (AKA Super Admin account), that dynamically handles privileges only when they’re needed.

-What Makes This Administrator Protection a Game-Changer?
+What Makes This Local Administrator Protection a Game-Changer?

 Traditionally, when a user is given admin rights on a Windows device, whether it’s a local account or a Microsoft account, those privileges are always active, making the device an attractive target for attackers.
 If the account is compromised, attackers can immediately use those rights to install malware or gain even more control over the system.